 Reading Time: 5 minutes

 I have been working with Google Analytics for about 10 years.
-I use it almost daily for my own, and client website reporting, and have started providing a series of Google Analytics training courses.
+I use it almost daily for my own, and client website reporting, and have started providing a series of Google Analytics training workshops.

 What is Google Analytics?